williaz/TechRefresher/Core_Spring.md

 ###  What is a web application context?
 What extra scopes does it offer?
 - DispatcherServlet expects a WebApplicationContext, an extension of a plain ApplicationContext, for its own configuration.
 WebApplicationContext has a link to the ServletContext and Servlet it is associated with.
 It is also bound to the ServletContext such that applications can use static methods on RequestContextUtils to look up the WebApplicationContext if they need access to it.
-- request, session, applcation(per ServletContext)
+- request, session, applcation(per ServletContext), websocket

 ### What is the @Controller annotation used for?
 - stereotype of @Component